BJMdotNET/pr1nc3/topics/book/on-time-a-princely-life-in-funk/index.md

 ----

- - [**"Prince haunts Morris Day's new memoir: 'I still hear his voice in my head' -- "Purple Rain" co-star and Time leader Morris Day details his long friendship with Prince in a memoir that brings him home to the Twin Cities this week. "**](http://www.startribune.com/prince-haunts-morris-day-s-new-memoir-i-still-hear-his-voice-in-my-head/562430972/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 8 October 2019 about Aretha Franklin, Donald Trump, Jamie Starr, Janet Jackson, memoir, Morris Day, On Time: A Princely Life in Funk (book), Pandemonium (album), Trump ([mirror](https://web.archive.org/web/*/http://www.startribune.com/prince-haunts-morris-day-s-new-memoir-i-still-hear-his-voice-in-my-head/562430972/))
+ - [**"Prince haunts Morris Day's new memoir: 'I still hear his voice in my head' -- "Purple Rain" co-star and Time leader Morris Day details his long friendship with Prince in a memoir that brings him home to the Twin Cities this week. "**](http://www.startribune.com/prince-haunts-morris-day-s-new-memoir-i-still-hear-his-voice-in-my-head/562430972/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 8 October 2019 about Aretha Franklin, Donald Trump, Jamie Starr, Janet Jackson, memoir, Morris Day, On Time: A Princely Life in Funk (book), Pandemonium (album), Trump ([mirror](https://web.archive.org/web/*/http://www.startribune.com/prince-haunts-morris-day-s-new-memoir-i-still-hear-his-voice-in-my-head/562430972/))

 ----

- - [**"Excerpt of a 'dialogue' between Prince and Morris Day from the book 'On Time'"**](http://www.startribune.com/excerpt-of-a-dialogue-between-prince-and-morris-day-from-the-book-on-time/562430982/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 7 October 2019 about Morris Day, On Time: A Princely Life in Funk (book), The Time ([mirror](https://web.archive.org/web/*/http://www.startribune.com/excerpt-of-a-dialogue-between-prince-and-morris-day-from-the-book-on-time/562430982/))
+ - [**"Excerpt of a 'dialogue' between Prince and Morris Day from the book 'On Time'"**](http://www.startribune.com/excerpt-of-a-dialogue-between-prince-and-morris-day-from-the-book-on-time/562430982/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 7 October 2019 about Morris Day, On Time: A Princely Life in Funk (book), The Time ([mirror](https://web.archive.org/web/*/http://www.startribune.com/excerpt-of-a-dialogue-between-prince-and-morris-day-from-the-book-on-time/562430982/))

 ----